 Moving is something all of us will do at one time or another.
 We may be moving three blocks away or three time zones away, but it’s a universal experience.
 Every move is different, and every move comes with a unique set of stressors.
 From the minute you decide to move to the moment you unpack the final box in your new house, things will be trying and often uncertain.
 There are steps you can take to mitigate at least some of that stress.

 One of the biggest favors you can do for you and your family is to hire a set of trained professionals to assist you with the move.
+If you are going to be moving across the country it becomes especially important to hire cross country movers here.
 Let them (carefully) throw the stuff on the truck and haul it to your next stop.
 You’ve got enough to worry about.

 “But shouldn’t I do that?” you might be thinking.
 “Isn’t that my job?”
 Your job is to get to where you’re going as efficiently as possible.
 The next chapter of your life is starting regardless of how you get there.
 The next chapter doesn’t really care if you hire a truck yourself and deal with all the hassles that come with it.
 Sure, you could try and bribe your friends to help you move, but don’t be surprised if they all come down with the same mysterious stomach bug on the same day.

 It doesn’t matter if you’re moving from Queens to Hamilton, New Jersey, or from Queens to Hamilton, Ohio.
 You can and should still hire professionals who complete more moves in a week than you’ll probably complete in your lifetime.